jadephare/PopBots/bot.md

 - **treat yourself bot** - Is the sassy friend that helps you to know that you can offer yourself a hand

-- **dunno bot** - is a bot that helps you to brainstorm things that you are excited about in your life
+- **dunno bot** - helps you to brainstorm things that you are excited about in your life

 The family of bots are named: ‘**worst case’, ‘problem solving’, ‘positive thinking’, ‘humor’, ‘relaxation’, ‘self love’, ‘distraction’.** I like to think of them as a family of 7 dwarfs.